 In 2007, one of the most important airlines of the United States, JetBlue, was forced to cancel 1,000 flights during five days after an ice storm hit the East Coast.
-This situation brought an important crisis to the airline, which damaged a great amount of people who got equally angry and disappointed.
-As a response of the situation, the CEO of JetBlue not only didn’t blame the weather, but also he wrote a public letter to apology the customers of JetBlue.
+This situation brought an important crisis to the airline, which affected plenty of people who got equally angry and disappointed.
+As a response to the situation, the CEO of JetBlue not only did not blame the weather but also he wrote a public letter to apologize to the customers.
 The letter promised that the company would have monetary compensation, sales and presented a customer’s bill of rights.

-Although David Neelman, JetBlue’s CEO, wrote the public letter; he decided to speak in Youtube, The Today Show, Letterman and Anderson Cooper, apologizing about the fault the company had.
-Though the airline lose sales and customers, the job they did with the customer service made a difference among the competitors.
+Although David Neeleman, JetBlue’s CEO, wrote the public letter, he decided to speak on Youtube, The Today Show, Letterman and Anderson Cooper, apologizing about the fault the company had.
+Though the airline lost sales and customers, the job they did with the customer service made a difference among the competitors.

-What we learn with the situation of JetBlue is that the best way to getting out of the crisis is sharing with the customers, employees and stakeholders the good service and job that distinguishes the company of the competitors.
+What we learn with the situation of JetBlue is that the best way to getting out of a crisis is sharing with the customers, employees, and stakeholders the good service and job that distinguishes the company of the competitors.

 Above we shared three stories of company crises that prove that there is no small challenge when it comes to handling issues regarding communication.
 Whether they were solved correctly is yours to say, but we want to sum up a couple things from these examples that can be vital in any situation: